slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *'She likes a gentleman who knows when not to be gentle.'*

-Chicks dig a man who exhibits grace under pressure.
+Women dig a man who exhibits grace under pressure.

 > *'The classical definition of a gentleman: he never insulted anyone unintentionally.' -- James Crow*

-> *'All that women want is for you to listen.'*

-> *'A suit to women is like lingerie to men.'*

 > *'If you can make a woman laugh, you can make her do anything.' -- Marilyn Monroe*

 > *'Why are women so much more interesting to men than men are to women?' -- Virginia Woolf*

+> *'A suit to women is like lingerie to men.'*

 <!--
 - Major epiphany: Energy creates motion, motion creates emotions, and women are highly emotional beings.